keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 keptndemoapp-0.0.1-***    keptndemoapp   0.0.1     Completed
 ```

-Keptn can run tasks and SLO evaluations before and after deployment.
+Keptn can run tasks and SLO (Service Level Objective) evaluations before and after deployment.
 You haven't configured this yet, but you can see the full lifecycle for a `keptnappversion` by running:

 ```shell